 - 15.4.1 Printers eligible for replacement through the vendor will not be replaced by the National Office after the end of the season.
 Only equipment listed as "OK" on the prior year equipment inventory, or which was purchased by the National Office after that date may be sent to the vendor for repair. - Tax-Aide funds or the vendor contract, and shall be returned to the Depot or RM for repair and replacement.
 The Depot has an Enterprise Service Desk for troubleshooting.
 The IRS support toll-free number is provided with laptops when they are shipped from the Depot.
 Some of the IRS Territory Offices have technical staff who can assist with troubleshooting and repairs.
 The Technology Specialist should contact the IRS Territory Manager to determine the availability of such help. - 15.4.3 Site-owned computers and printers shall not be repaired using Tax-Aide funds or the vendor contract.
-Contact the site owner for repairs, required maintenance, or replacement. - 15.4.3 Technology Coordinators must request computer repair from the vendor before the end of the season.
-The availability of the computer repairs and replacement contract with the vendor means there will be no computers needing to be replaced at the end of the season.
+Contact the site owner for repairs, required maintenance, or replacement. - 15.4.4 Technology Coordinators must request computer repair or replacements from the vendor before the end of the season.